-- 1.1 This Schedule shall be completed by the Controller, who may take account of the view of the Processor, however the final decision as to the content of this Schedule shall be with the Authority at its absolute discretion. - 1.2 The contact details of the Authority's Data Protection Officer are: [Insert Contact details] - 1.3 The contact details of the Supplier's Data Protection Officer are: [Insert Contact details] - 1.4 The Processor shall comply with any further written instructions with respect to processing by the Controller.
+- 1.1 This Schedule shall be completed by the Controller, who may take account of the view of the Processor, however the final decision as to the content of this Schedule shall be with the Authority at its absolute discretion. - 1.2 The contact details of the Authority's Data Protection Officer are: - 1.3 The contact details of the Supplier's Data Protection Officer are: - 1.4 The Processor shall comply with any further written instructions with respect to processing by the Controller. - 1.5 Any such further instructions shall be incorporated into this Schedule.